Nine News Melbourne: History

-The late Brian Naylor presented National Nine News Melbourne for 20 years from 1978 following his resignation from HSV-7 to 1998.
-Following his retirement, he was succeeded by Peter Hitchener as weeknight presenter, while Jo Hall took over from Hitchener as weekend presenter.
+The original presenter from inception in 1956 was Sir Eric Pearce, after 22 years, the late Brian Naylor presented National Nine News Melbourne for 20 years from 1978 following his resignation from the Seven Network Melbourne staton HSV-7 to 1998.

+Following his retirement in 1998, he was succeeded by Peter Hitchener as weeknight presenter, while Jo Hall took over from Hitchener as weekend presenter.
 Hall scaled back her work with Nine to news updates and fill-in duties in November 2011, with Weekend Today newsreader Alicia Loxley taking over as weekend presenter.
 Rob Gell formerly presented the weather until 2003, when he was replaced by Nixon; Gell subsequently defected to the rival Seven News Melbourne bulletin presenting the weather on weekends.

 In March 2011, the GTV studios moved their base from Bendigo Street, Richmond, to a new building in Bourke Street, Docklands.

 In May 2017, the station launched its first local afternoon news bulletin, Nine Afternoon News Melbourne, putting it head to head with its rival station Seven's local afternoon news.
 The bulletin is presented by Brett McLeod.

 In December 2021, it was announced that Peter Hitchener would scale back to four days a week from January 2022 presenting from Monday to Thursday with Alicia Loxley presenting on Friday.

 In November 2023, it was announced that Alicia Loxley and Tom Steinfort would replace Peter Hitchener to present on weeknights and Hitchener will move to weekends from January 2024.

 In November 2025, Nixon resigned as weather presenter.
 Her final bulletin aired on 18 November 2025.
 She will continue to work with the Nine Network on Getaway and Postcards.
+In December 2025, it was announced that Nine News Perth weather presenter Scherri-Lee Biggs will replace Nixon from January 2026.

+In September 2026, Tom Steinfort was appointed co‑host of Today, and Nine announced that Alicia Loxley would continue presenting the news solo.